Rochester, New York: 20th century

-Twenty-first century
+21st century

 By 2022, the city's population had declined to 209,352 (although the metropolitan area was considerably larger) with 45.1% recorded as White and 38.4% as Black or African American.
 Although the total population declined, new arrivals continued to move to the city and change its demographic profile.
 The city became a major destination for refugees in the 21st century.
-In 2017, Rochester affirmed its status as a sanctuary city and in 2025 was sued by the second Trump administration for immigration issues.
+In 2017, Rochester affirmed its status as a sanctuary city.

+In April 2025, the Trump administration sued the city for its sanctuary city rules.
+A judge dismissed the case in November of the same year, but the government immediately refiled it.
+As of early 2026, Rochester asked the court to throw out the case again, arguing that the city has a Tenth Amendment right to choose which federal laws it helps enforce.
+Mayor Evans has led this charge against Trump.

+Also in early 2026, New York State committed $75 million to give Rochester its first-ever state park.
+The state park will cover over 40 acres around the 80-foot High Falls waterfall and is part of a plan to bring more tourists and businesses back to the downtown area.